arulrajnet/attila-demo/content/welcome-to-ghost.rst

 Getting Started
 -----------------------------------

-Ghost uses something called Markdown for writing.
+Pelican uses something called Markdown for writing.
 Essentially, it's a shorthand way to manage your post formatting as you write!

 Writing in Markdown is really easy.
-In the left hand panel of Ghost, you simply write as you normally would.
+In the left hand panel of Pelican, you simply write as you normally would.
 Where appropriate, you can use *shortcuts* to **style** your content.
 For example, a list: